EulersLoveChild/classical-mechanics-simulations/README.md

 Below, I document some physics simulations that fall under classical mechanics.
 This was done using Newtonian, Lagrangian, and Hamiltonian mechanics.
 These scenarios are based off of the problems from 'Classical Mechanics' by John R. Taylor.

-*The angles were measured from the vertical down.
+-The angles were measured from the vertical down.

-*The positions of masses attached to springs was measured as the distance from the equilibrium positions.
+-The positions of masses attached to springs was measured as the distance from the equilibrium positions.

-*Angles and positions were randomized to diversify the simulation.
+-Angles and positions were randomized to diversify the simulation.

-*Each simulation below (except N-Body) has two plots: y vs x and x vs t.
+-Each simulation below (except N-Body) has two plots: y vs x and x vs t.
 The former is more visual and shows (and updates) the positions of each object along with side objects (which are taken to be massless), like springs and strings.
 The latter plot shows how the position changes (of objects with mass) with respect to time and is a simple scatterplot.

-*In the formor plots, springs are always gray and strings are always black.
+-In the formor plots, springs are always gray and strings are always black.
 Objects with mass are any color but those.
 The transparent circles of these graphs are the initial position of each of the objects with mass and are given just as a way to visually compare intial vs final positions of the system.

-*In the latter plots, the colors of the objects with mass are the same as their colors from the first plot.
+-In the latter plots, the colors of the objects with mass are the same as their colors from the first plot.

 ## 1) Pendulum on an Oscillating Mass